About Pricing

 ORDINARY OWNERSHIP.
 You own the original of the artwork but not rights to sell printed or digital copies based on the artwork, unless otherwise agreed.
 These extended rights raise the price.
 As the author I have the right to paint versions of the artwork and to sell copies and prints in any format.
 In addition, I have the right to display photographs taken of the artwork to represent my portfolio and to advance my sales—these photos can be displayed on relevant sites in the internet as well as in catalogs and art publications.
 My exhibition rights are subject to negotiation.

 HIGH QUALITY PRINT.
-Most of my artwork can be purchased as prints (on canvas or on photo quality paper, in frames or without) on Saatchi Art, one of the biggest net art galleries.
-If you can't find a particular artwork there, you can contact me to get a high quality print from me directly.
-You may not copy this print further for any other use except for personal home use.
+Most of my artwork can be purchased as prints on canvas or on photo quality paper, in frames or without, and also on many other products like clothing, see Merchandise.
+Print-on-demand companies like Zazzle, Søciety6, Threadless and Redbubble handle the orders and shipping.
+Note that there are many nice digital alterations of my artwork available too.
+You may not copy these products further for any other use except for personal home use.
 As the author, I own any other rights for the artwork.